walterfreeman/phy211/syllabus.md

 * for **exams**, you may bring one page of handwritten notes, plus a calculator that doesn't do algebra for you.
 You may not use any other electronic devices (smartphones, smartwatches, earphones), may not look at other students' work, and may not consult or collaborate with anyone other than teaching staff during the exam.

+#### Use of generative AI

+The authors of ChatGPT and other models like it are working toward developing "artificial general intelligence" -- computing platforms that can converse much like a human would.
+They are not there yet, and often provide hilariously incorrect responses to simple questions.
+However, for purposes of academic integrity, we are treating ChatGPT just like we are treating a real human you might ask for help.

+This means that if you ask ChatGPT a question so you can better understand physics, this is perfectly fine; we encourage you to work with your classmates in our course!
+However, if you ask ChatGPT to do your homework for you -- thus substituting its understanding for your own -- this constitutes academic dishonesty in the same way that copying a classmate's homework would.

 <!--